Take Your Knowledge to the Highest Level at UC Davis

 About the Doctoral Degree

 Doctoral students complete the same core courses as the master’s degree students, but have additional examinations along the way that test both the breadth and depth of their materials science and engineering knowledge.
 Over the course of your first fall quarter, you will be matched with a major professor through the "Preparing for Graduate Student Success" course (EMS 200).
-The five core classes mentioned above are listed below:
+The six core classes mentioned above are listed below:

 - EMS 260: Advanced Thermodynamics of Solids.